 The title of this diary is from a recent article by Pat Buchanan at TownHall.
 I am not one of Pat’s fans, especially when he writes as an apologist for Hitler’s third Reich, but he does have a sharp political mind.
 Pat makes the distinction in this article between Barack Obama and George McGovern. an excerpt –

-One thing that Pat did not expand upon is what would actually be happening in the US if the backlash is a President Obama resisting all of his ex-comrades’ demands?
+This is the mystery that this year We the People need to wrestle with on election day.
+Had Barack Obama provided a clear paper trail of a record that former contender George McGovern brought with him then this would be another landslide election year for the Republicans.
+But no, Barack is where he is by “voting present” for the majority of his political career.I personally have no dilemma in rejecting the younger mystery man in favor of the older man with a record of policies and politics that I sometimes disagreed with him on.
+I will go with the devil I know over the devil I do not know.One thing that Pat did not expand upon is what would actually be happening in the US if the backlash is a President Obama resisting all of his ex-comrades’ demands?
 Nobody knows for sure, and if John McCain is elected then the question is moot.
 I did stumble upon an excellent article by Sean Dorgan over at Heritage.org.
 This is an article about Ireland evolved from one of the poorest countries in Western Europe to one of the most successful.
 It basically IMO is a report of how conservative policies and practices were put into place, and where conservatism is tried it works. an excerpt –

-A second element of the new government’s action plan was moderate wage increases in return for modest reductions in direct income taxes, in effect allowing take-home pay to increase more than the pay raise granted by employers.
+The political parties were not successfully addressing the gathering gloom.
+Fianna Fail, the opposition party since 1982, won the general election in 1987.
+When in government in the late 1970s, Fianna Fail had been largely responsible for the excessive and misguided public spending.
+This time, however, the party tried a different path.
+On election to government in 1987, they surprised many, including their own supporters, with a program of severe cuts in expenditure accompanied by some novel consensus-building and developmental measures.
+Within a few years, these steps began to show dividends, helped by a coincidence of other factors.Smaller government became part of the road to success.
+There was surprise with the first moves to cut spending severely across a range of programs and abolish a number of government agencies.
+These steps were strongly criticized initially, espe cially when they seemed to affect (state-provided) health and social services, but the depth of the bud getary crisis allowed the momentum to be sus tained.
+The government was assisted by a consensus that had been built in the NESC, com prising business, farming, trade union, and social interest groups.
+The main opposition party, whose leader had been minister for finance before the election, also supported any measures that restored fiscal discipline.A second element of the new government’s action plan was moderate wage increases in return for modest reductions in direct income taxes, in effect allowing take-home pay to increase more than the pay raise granted by employers.
 This three-year Program for National Recovery involved government itself, employers, unions, and farmers.
 This helped to break the spiral of inflationary wage increases and ensured industrial peace.
 The program also served to create agree ment on the nature of the crisis facing the state and on steps needed to deal with it.
 The wider benefits of consensus on development priorities and the shared efforts involved to achieve national goals proved to be of lasting value, and similar national partnership agreements have been put in place repeatedly up to 2005.

 I know, I know, it is way too much for me to suggest that conservatism can be given a chance to work.
 Just count me as another one of those bitter folks from a small town who clings to his guns and his religion.
 I am not about to change what I believe, but I am willing to change my address if I have to give up more liberty and freedom.